Houston Buffaloes: The beginning (1887–1905)

-The 1895 seasonsaw the return of the Houston ball club.
+The 1895 season saw the return of the Houston ball club.
 With McCloskey moving to manage his hometown Louisville Colonels of the National League, Houston promoted player Ollie Pickering to manage the team.
 Pickering was known for having hit the most singles in a single game in 1892, and originated the "Texas Leaguer" term.
 A pattern of continuously changing names persisted, and the 1895 Houston team named themselves the "Magnolias" after the nickname of the city.
 Following the season, a group of Houston businessmen consisting of President John Henry Kirby, Vice-President Si Packard, and Secretary/Treasurer Sam Taub, created the Houston Baseball Association, and took ownership of the team.
 With a history of financial instability in Houston's previous years, the Houston Baseball Association's purpose was to support and maintain the club.

 The next season heralded more change for the team, as Pickering was called up to the big league by former manager McCloskey to play for the Louisville Colonels.
 The 1896 season was the first in which the club would be known by the name of the "Houston Buffaloes".
 First baseman Charlie "Jugger" Shaffer took over as manager, and the Buffaloes claimed their third league title.

 From 1900 through 1902 Houston did not field a team, as the Texas League was again plagued by instability.
 However, in November 1902, new owner Claude Rielly revived the club when another league was formed for the next season.
 The club decided to continue as a member of the new rival to the Texas League known as the South Texas League along with Galveston, Beaumont, and San Antonio.